 Please adjust the time and date on your computer by right clicking on your time display, this will fix this error.

-I posted a score online today, but went to GHIN.com and could not see that score.
+I posted a score online today, but could not see that score.
 What happened?

 The initial Handicap lookup screen is a snapshot tied to a revision date - that screen will not show recently posted scores.
 However, if you click on the image link entitled "View 20 Most Recent" just above your scoring record, you will see a snapshot of what is in the database at this moment.
 The score that you posted online should appear there.

 I have two different GHIN numbers, what should I do?

 Please contact Aaron Skoviera at our office with both GHIN numbers and he will merge the two accounts for you.
 Please let Aaron know what GHIN number you would like to keep active.

 Can I look up a Handicap Index® for anyone in the country who has a Handicap Index®?